end2endzone/ShellAnything/INSTALL.md

 ### Compiled binary packages: ###

 You can find the latest pre-compiled binaries  on the [github project release page](https://github.com/end2endzone/ShellAnything/releases/latest).
-The binary installers of previous versions is also available [here](https://github.com/end2endzone/ShellAnything/releases).
+The binary installer of previous versions are also available [here](https://github.com/end2endzone/ShellAnything/releases).

 You can also checkout the [latest builds / nightly builds](https://ci.appveyor.com/project/end2endzone/shellanything) available on AppVeyor which offers CI/CD services for Windows.
 Successful builds are identified by a vertical green line.
 Select the *current build* or one [from the history](https://ci.appveyor.com/project/end2endzone/shellanything/history).
 Click on the `Platform: x64` , then look in the `Artifacts` tab.
 In the *Actifacts* section, you will find two installers, one is a traditional "setup.exe" and the other is a more modern MSI.
 A portable version is also available.